ziyoung/better-wilcom-docs/wilcom-docs/Decorative/motifs/Create_save_motifs.md

 - Enter a name for the new motif set and click OK.
 The Motif Set is ready for use.
 Motif sets are stored in the program folder ...\\Userletw.

-8Choose how to handle any included [machine functions](../../glossary/glossary):
+8. Choose how to handle any included [machine functions](../../glossary/glossary):

 - If you have created a multi-color motif, untick the Remove color changes option.
 This ensures that color changes are preserved.
 - If you have created a motif with explicit trims, untick the Remove other functions option.
 This ensures that trims are preserved.

-9Click OK.
+9. Click OK.

-10Click two reference points for the motif.
+10. Click two reference points for the motif.
 These should coincide with entry and exit points.

 - Reference points determine default motif orientation.
 They also determine default spacing between motifs.